 Sharon had arranged an amazing party for her son’s christening.
-She did everything right and had planned appropriately.
+She did everything right and planned appropriately.
 She had paid for a venue, catering, a DJ, balloon décor throughout the room, a children’s entertainer and a gorgeous cake.
 She had booked all this for the 35 family and friends that said they would be there.
 Over the course of the afternoon, 16 people showed up, 9 of them kids.
 That’s 19 of her family and friends that didn’t show up.

 There was no inclement weather, in fact, it was a beautiful April day.
-If Sharon was your friend or cousin or sister, how would you feel knowing she had wasted £200+ on no shows?
+If Sharon was your friend or cousin or sister, how would you feel knowing she had wasted £200+ on no-shows?
 And this is only secondary to the amount of food that was prepared and wasted.
 Sharon paid for her guests to eat and be entertained for the afternoon.

-SO, who are you in this scenario?
+So, who are you in this scenario?
 Are you one of the 16 that showed or the 19 that let her down and why?

-Let’s take a look at who the no shows are.
+Let’s take a look at who the no-shows are.

 Susan has no intention of going to her friend's or family members' party for whatever reason.
-Maybe she can’t afford it, or it’s not her scene, she doesn’t like kids running around or loud thumping music and would rather stay away than spend a few hours for the sake of her friend or family member.
+Maybe she can’t afford it, or it’s not her scene, but she doesn’t like kids running around or loud thumping music and would rather stay away than spend a few hours for the sake of her friend or family member.
 Susan should speak up.
 Say she can’t make it and be honest.
 But when you’re selfish and you don’t want to look bad you have to come up with a conniving plan.
 Susan thinks to herself ‘I’ll tell them I’m coming but, on the day, I’ll tell them I’m ill’ and guess what selfish Susan, you’re not the only person that does this, it’s the predictable behaviour of the fickle one as mentioned above.

 Ian has every intention of going to the party, he R.S.V.P.’d with a ‘yes’ and then on the day he just can’t be bothered.
-He’s not sick, there is no emergency, he has no valid reason he just doesn’t want to get out of his pj’s, and it’s too much effort.
-Ian calls his friend and tells them a flat out lie as to the reason he can’t go.
+He’s not sick, there is no emergency, and he has no valid reason he just doesn’t want to get out of his pj’s, and it’s too much effort.
+Ian calls his friend and tells them a flat-out lie as to the reason he can’t go.
 Let’s face it, if you have to lie about anything to anybody, it’s because you want to save face for doing something you feel is wrong.
 If you know it’s wrong, why are you doing it?

 When you are as rude as Irene you basically have no manners at all.
 You decide that you’ll go unless something better comes along in the meantime.
-But just in case nothing does you make sure you’re on the guest list by RSVPing ‘yes’ and then make that a no if you end up with other plans.
+But just in case nothing does make sure you’re on the guest list by RSVPing ‘yes’ and then make that a no if you end up with other plans.

 Arrogant Annie and Entitled Eddie

-Annie has an invite to her cousin's wedding, she checks the date in her calendar, she has nothing planned, but Annie considers herself a popular woman and her company is in demand.
+Annie has an invite to her cousin's wedding, she checks the date in her calendar, she has nothing planned, but Annie considers herself a popular woman and her company are in demand.
 She’s really not sure whether committing to her cousin’s wedding is the best use of her time and she decides not to R.S.V.P. keeping her options open.

 On the actual day of her cousin's wedding, Annie realises she’s not quite as popular as she thought and going to a wedding isn’t the worst thing, she could do that day.
 She gets dressed up and goes.

-Her cousin is shocked to see her, Annie isn’t written into the seating plan, they haven’t bought her a meal, Annie is now the problem the bride on her wedding day doesn’t need.
+Her cousin is shocked to see her, Annie isn’t written into the seating plan, they haven’t bought her a meal, and Annie is now the problem the bride on her wedding day doesn’t need.
 The bride hands the problem to her wedding planner and that’s why Annie ends up on the kid's table next to dribbling Tarquin and eating the child’s chicken nugget option.

 So, Annie how did that work out for you, huh?
 You’ve upset your own cousin.
 You created more work for the wedding planner just when she had it all under control and running smoothly.
 How are you more important?
 And why on God’s green earth would you think you are?
 Entitled people, who are like this and get exposed, don’t usually get invited again, now who’s the popular one?